 - To analyse and improve our website, services or information

 - When you enter information into a form on our website and start but don’t complete a form or make a donation, we may send you an email to check if there is any help we can give or any problems you encountered

 Who we share your information with

-If you become engaged in For Baby’s Sake as a service user, this may involve us asking for your consent1 to gather and share information allowing us to provide you with the best possible support as efficiently as possible.
-Should you have a child or children over the age of 13 years who will be engaged in For Baby’s Sake, they may be asked to give their own informed consent to us gathering and sharing their information.
+If you become engaged in For Baby’s Sake as a service user through one or our local teams or For Baby’s Sake CONNECT, this may involve us asking for your consent1 to gather and share information allowing us to provide you with the best possible support as efficiently as possible.
+Should you have a child or children over the age of 13 years who will be engaged in the For Baby’s Sake programme, they may be asked to give their own informed consent to us gathering and sharing their information.

 Once agreement is given, your information will only be shared as is necessary and appropriate in order to protect and support you, your co-parent and child(ren) and when there is a clear and legitimate purpose to do so.
 Your For Baby’s Sake Practitioner will take you through this process when they first meet with you and will make sure that you know who they may share information with and for what purpose whenever possible.